- Which companies offer the cheapest non-owner car insurance in New Hampshire?

 State Farm

-Our top choice for non-owner car insurance in New Hampshire is State Farm, with an average rate of $130 for liability coverage.
-State Farm holds an AM Best rating of A++ and has an NAIC complaint ratio of 0.7.
+Our number one pick for non-owner car insurance in New Hampshire is State Farm.
+The average rate for liability coverage is $130.
+State Farm has an AM Best score of A++ and an NAIC complaint ratio of 0.7.

 GEICO